City Music (1974)

 1. Song (15:11)

 CITY MUSIC was my first major effort for orchestra, written just after I left college and took a position in the Phoenix Symphony.
 It was written as a gift and tribute to Vilem Sokol, legendary conductor of the Seattle Youth Symphony, to whom I owe the inspiration to pursue music as a career.
-It was first performed by the Seattle Youth Symphony, with Vilem Sokol conducting, in the Seattle Opera House, in May 1976.
+It was first performed in the Seattle Opera House by the Seattle Youth Symphony, with Vilem Sokol conducting, in May 1976.

-Following a rather stormy compositional career in college, I set out with this piece to consolidate what I had learned experimenting in school, while attempting a more colloquial style.
-At this time, most orchestras were not doing "pops" concerts, but I felt that rock, blues, and jazz had a lot to offer.
+Following a period of experimentation in college, I set out with this piece to consolidate what I had learned while attempting a more colloquial style.
+At the time, most orchestras were not performing "pops" concerts, but I felt that rock, blues, and jazz had a lot to offer.
 This work was the result.
-With the exception of Bernstein, most American music was derived from folk music or country music.
+With the exception of Bernstein, most readily accessible American music was either overtly Romantic or based on folk or country music.
 This work was based more on music from the city, hence the name.
+Though the work does show a marked influence of the blues, and a lavish use of idiomatic percussion, the end result is primarily orchestral.